Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: The Quijote simulations

-where $P(k, \mu)$ is the power spectrum in real space, $\mu$ is the cosine of the angle between the line of sight and the vector of wave number, and $L_l(\mu)$ is the Legendre polynomial.
-In this work, we use the expansion coefficient $P_0(k)$, $P_2(k)$, and $P_4(k)$ which are already calculated for the dark matter distribution in the simulations we introduce and are available publicly.
-As the input to our NN, we use the $P_0(k)$, $P_2(k)$, and $P_4(k)$ for $k \le 0.25$.
+where $P(k, \mu)$ is the anisotropic power spectrum in redshift space, and $L_l(\mu)$ is the Legendre polynomial of order $l$.
+In this work, we use the expansion coefficient $P_0(k)$, $P_2(k)$, and $P_4(k)$ which are already calculated for the dark matter distribution in the simulations we introduce and are publicly available.
+As the input to our NN, we use the $P_0(k)$, $P_2(k)$, and $P_4(k)$ for $0.089 < k\ [\hmpc] < 0.25$, linearly separated in 39 bins.

-The Quijote simulations have $2000$ realizations, so we use $1500$ simulations as training data, $100$ as validation data, and $400$ as test data for both CNN and NN.
+The Quijote simulations have $2000$ realizations, so we use $1500$ simulations as training data, $100$ as validation data, and $400$ as test data for both, the CNN and the NN.